As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Like the other classes, you get to pick an epic boon feat or another feat of your choice.

-Our advice: Our personal favorite for the Monk is the Boon of Irresistible Offense, as your multiple attacks will consistently deal full damage, even if you don’t spend Focus Points to change them to force damage.
-Plus, you’re making so many attack rolls that you’re bound to land an enhanced critical hit at some point.
-Alternatively, go with the Boon of Fortitude, as squishiness is probably your biggest weakness.
+Our advice: Our personal favorite for the Monk is the Boon of Irresistible Offense, allowing your multiple attacks to consistently deal full damage, even if you don't spend Focus Points to change this into force damage.
+Plus, you're making so many attack rolls that you're bound to land an enhanced critical hit at some point.

 Body and Mind 5e